 Many users have some common questions before getting started with QR Codes.
 And you may have them too.
 Let’s go through these in detail:

 QR stands for ‘Quick Response’.
-Hence, QR Code becomes Quick Response Code.
+Hence, the QR Code becomes a Quick Response Code.

 And the reason behind this name is pretty simple.
 Have you ever scanned a QR Code?
 You might have done it most probably.
 In case not, try scanning one now.

 That’s exactly the rationale behind the name.
-Since a QR Code gets scanned in no time (responds quickly), hence, the name.
+Since a QR Code gets scanned in no time (response quickly), hence, the name.

 2. How many times can my QR Code be scanned?